The Women of Space

 Journeys into Space

-It's more than fifty years since the first humans walked on the moon – and Journeys into Space allows up to 420 pupils to celebrate this extraordinary milestone in a single day!
+It’s more than fifty years since the first humans walked on the moon – and Journeys into Space allows up to 420 pupils to put this extraordinary milestone in context in a single day!

 What is the “fossil record”?
 How can an understanding of the differences between igneous, metamorphic and sedimentary rocks help us look back on Earth’s immense history?